MMMRepos/cli-python/README.md

 	+ The **KeyLogger** class is used to maintain a log of the commands entered by the user
 	  - A history of last 500 commands is maintained by the KeyLogger
    	  - The KeyLogger uses a circular buffer by leveraging the Python deque class from the collections module
-	  - Everytime a new command is received, it is stored in the circular buffer
+	  - Every time a new command is received, it is stored in the circular buffer
-	  - If the number of comands stored in the cirular buffer exceed 500, the oldest command is overwritten by the newest command (First In First Out order)
+	  - If the number of commands stored in the circular buffer exceed 500, the oldest command is overwritten by the newest command (First In First Out order)
 	+ The **CommunicationAdapter** class is responsible for handling the UART communication with the embedded device
 	  - This class uses the **PySerial** module for communicating with the hardware over UART
-	  - This class is responsible for displaying the list of available COM ports, opening the COM port selected by the user (if it is available), using the specified baud rate and timeput settings and exchanging data over the open COM port
+	  - This class is responsible for displaying the list of available COM ports, opening the COM port selected by the user (if it is available), using the specified baud rate and timeout settings and exchanging data over the open COM port
 	  - The CommandOperation, TestChat, DeviceFirmwareUpdate classes all depend on the CommunicationAdapter class for sending commands or data to the embedded device

 ## Demo